jonoirwinrsa/github-cognito-openid-wrapper/README.md

 - Create a Cognito User Pool ([instructions](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pool-as-user-directory.html)).
 - Configure App Integration for your User Pool ([instructions](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-app-integration.html)).
 Note down the domain name.
-- Create a GitHub OAuth App ([instructions](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/), with the following settings:
+- Create a Slack OAuth App ([instructions](https://developer.slack.com/apps/building-oauth-apps/creating-an-oauth-app/), with the following settings:
   - Authorization callback URL: `https://<Your Cognito Domain>/oauth2/idpresponse`
   - Note down the Client ID and secret

-(If you use GitHub Enterprise, you need the API & Login URL.
-This is usually `https://<GitHub Enterprise Host>/api/v3` and `https://<GitHub Enterprise Host>`.)
+(If you use Slack Enterprise, you need the API & Login URL.
+This is usually `https://<Slack Enterprise Host>/api/v3` and `https://<Slack Enterprise Host>`.)

 Next you need to decide if you'd like to deploy with lambda/API Gateway (follow Step 2a), or as a node server (follow Step 2b)